For Pet Owners Suffering Financial Hardship

 How Can I Help?

-We welcome donations of food for dogs, cats, small mammals, and birds at BHS for this important program.
+We welcome donations of food for dogs, cats, small mammals and birds for this important program.
 We invite community members, such as schools and church groups, to think of us and host a pet food drive for this important program.
 We accept canned food as well as new and opened bags of food.
 (We always need cat litter too!)

 How Can I Get Food?

-To sign up for the Pet Food Bank, please come to BHS to complete an application.
+To sign up for the Pet Food Bank, please come to Berkshire Humane Society to complete an application.
 You’ll also need to bring some form of identification, such as a driver’s license or Mass ID.
 Once your application is submitted, you’ll receive a card that entitles you to six monthly visits.
 At each visit, we’ll require your signature.

 To be eligible for the Pet Food Bank, we also require that recipients adhere to the following guidelines:

-- You cannot adopt another animal from BHS until approved by BHS staff;
+- You cannot adopt from Berkshire Humane Society until approved by our staff;

 - If you bring additional pets into your homes while taking part in the program, we will terminate your privileges to the Food Bank;